-LecturerKevin Gunter serves as the Class Piano Coordinator at Southern Methodist University, where he instructs undergraduate and graduate students, both music majors and non-music majors.
-Mr. Gunter holds degrees in piano from Samford University and Southern Methodist University, where he studied with Dr. Betty Sue Shepherd and Dr. David Karp, respectively.
-He also maintains an award-winning studio of pre-college students in SMU's Piano Preparatory Department, and he is sought after as an adjudicator for local piano festivals throughout the Dallas-Ft.
+Kevin Gunter serves as the Class Piano Coordinator at Southern Methodist University, where he instructs music major and non-music major undergraduate and graduate students.
+Gunter holds degrees in piano from Samford University and Southern Methodist University, where he studied with Dr. Betty Sue Shepherd and Dr. David Karp, respectively.
+He also maintains an award-winning studio of pre-college students in SMU's Piano Preparatory Department and is sought after as an adjudicator for local piano festivals throughout the Dallas-Ft.
 Worth area.

-Mr. Gunter is an active member of the Music Teachers National Association, as well as the Texas MTA and Dallas MTA.
-He is also a member of Phi Mu Alpha Sinfonia, the professional men’s music fraternity, as well as Pi Kappa Lambda, Phi Kappa Phi, and Sigma Tau Delta.
+Gunter is an active member of the Music Teachers National Association, as well as the Texas MTA and Dallas MTA.
+He is also a member of Phi Mu Alpha Sinfonia, the professional men’s music fraternity, as well as Pi Kappa Lambda, Phi Kappa Phi and Sigma Tau Delta.
 In May 2005, he the received the Roy and Sue Johnson Award from the SMU Division of Music for excellence in teaching.

-B.M. in Piano Performance, Samford University
+M.M. in Piano Performance and Pedagogy, Southern Methodist University; B.M. in Piano Performance, Samford University

 Supervision of Class Piano Program, 5 years.
 Private Piano Instructor, including Samford University Preparatory Department and SMU Piano Preparatory Department, 10 years.

 PERB 1131 (First semester Class Piano for music majors), PERB 1132 (Second semester Class Piano for music majors), PERB 2131 (Third semester Class Piano for music majors), PERB 2132 (Fourth semester Class Piano for music majors), PERB 1205 (First semester Class Piano for non-music majors), PERB 2205 (Second semester Class Piano for non-music majors), PIAN 3100 (Private Study: Piano)